RELISYS (TECO)

 audio.
 In 1993, Sony introduced the MD Data, a MiniDisc for storing computer

 data.
-MiniDiscs now come in both prerecorded and recordable versions.
+MiniDiscs now comes in both prerecorded and recordable versions.

 The MD system uses magneto-optical technology to record audio or images and